As an entrepreneur, you need to learn how to say no.

 This is something I used to struggle with, myself.
 But not anymore.

-To combat this tendency in my own business, I’ve created a detailed system for rigorously evaluating everything I spend my time on, so that I make sure I’m only working on projects that are getting me closer to launching products, growing my audience, and helping others.
+To combat this tendency in my own online course business, I’ve created a detailed system for rigorously evaluating everything I spend my time on, so that I make sure I’m only working on projects that are getting me closer to launching products, growing my audience, and helping others.

 Core to my “Just Say No” Time Management System is the belief that you should only be doing what you do best, and that you should very actively outsource the rest.
 This is also how incredibly successful entrepreneurs like Tim Ferriss have focused on driving the most impact in their businesses.

 It’s no secret that even the most motivated entrepreneurs regularly squander time.
 Actually, I’m a firm believer that frequent relaxation is healthy and absolutely imperative to staying sane.